^

 Epidemiology

-Causes of the vietnamese syndrome
+Causes Vietnamese syndrome

 Risk factors

-• Forced to risk their own lives.
+• Forced risk of one's own life.

 • Participation in accidents, disasters.